spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

-How do we get the values from the `tailwind.config.js` files with Node.js?
+How do we get the values from the `tailwind.config.mjs` files with Node.js?
 JSCodeShift.

 JSCodeShift is a library for writing "codemods". _Definition of codemod_.
 We do not
 want to modify any code with JSCodeShift.
 That comes later.
 We only want to get the
-abstract syntax tree from the `tailwind.config.js` files, and JSCodeShift is a good
+abstract syntax tree from the `tailwind.config.mjs` files, and JSCodeShift is a good
 enough tool for doing that.
 Later we will do more exciting things with JSCodeShift, such
 as parsing and updating React components.